Pup2Home

 Just trying to find our forever pal (Sakai), left me with more questions than answers trying to navigate these methods.
 My same issues regarding, reliability, affordability, and distance were noticeable pain points in these current products among others.

-Seen below are some screenshots of mobile apps (PuppyMatch & Petfinder) and a website (Puppyfinder) showing similar issues.
+Below is a snippet of my analysis of mobile apps (PuppyMatch & Petfinder) and a website (Puppyfinder) showing similar issues.

-Problems with reliability.
+Problems with reliability

-Give an option for the shelters to list a pet without a photo, while this might not seem like a problem this made me feel uneasy and prompted me to keep scrolling
+Give an option for the shelters to list a pet without a photo, while this might not seem like a problem this made me feel uneasy and prompted me to keep scrolling.

 Problems with distance

-City and State is shown in the mini descriptions for the pups, I was located in the bay area in Northern California, yet and these were the closest located dogs within my matches, which are in Southern California (8 hour drive!).
+City and State are shown in the mini descriptions for the pups, I was located in the bay area in Northern California, yet and these were the closest located dogs within my matches, which are in Southern California (8 hour drive!).

-Problems with
+Problems with affordability

-affordability & transparency
+Problems with affordability & transparency

 Upon downloading I was not directly informed of PuppyMatch only representing shelters and was great by not prices anywhere.
 This was answered by clicking on the tile and scrolling to the bottom and seeing the shelter info.